LinneB/LinneBot/README.md

 -   A [PostgreSQL](https://hub.docker.com/_/postgres) database (see `init.sql` for an example schema)
 -   A user access token with scopes: `chat:read chat:edit moderator:manage:chat_messages`
 -   An HTTPS endpoint (you can use [ngrok](https://ngrok.com/) to simplify this)
+-   A 7TV profile linked to the bot account

 ### Configuration

 Copy the example .env file to `.env`.

 Fill the .env with your authorization details:

+NOTE: You can get your 7TV GQL token by logging in with your bot account and typing `window.localStorage["7tv-token"]` in the browser console

 ```sh
 # Twitch app details